Types of Poop: Appearance, Color, Size and What’s Considered Healthy

 Smell

 Your poop will always smell a little like a Vermont farm thanks to the bacteria in the colon that broke your burritos down during digestion.
 What’s key is paying attention to big swings or variations in stench.
 Anything that is especially tarry or rotten-smelling may be a sign something’s off.
-(Other people’s poop will always smell rotten tho.)
+(Other people’s poop will always smell foul and rotten tho.)

 Consistency